2000 Marsa Brega Short 360 crash: Passengers and crew

-The captain was 42-year-old Abdul-Hafeez al-Abbar, a Libyan national with a total flying experience of 8,814 hours, 3,840 of which were on the Shorts 360.
+The captain was 42-year-old Abdul-Hafeez al-Abbar, a Libyan national with a total flying experience of 8,814 hours, 3,840 of which were on the Short 360.
 The first officer was a 49-year-old Libyan national, identified only as Bashir, with a total flying experience of 10,422 hours, 1,950 of which were on the type.
 The Swiss firm Avisto, which owned the aircraft, said that both pilots were "senior and very experienced".

 Aircraft

-The aircraft involved in the crash was a Shorts 360, a commuter turbo-prop airliner that was manufactured in Belfast, United Kingdom.
+The aircraft involved in the crash was a Short 360, a commuter turbo-prop airliner that was manufactured in Belfast, United Kingdom.
 The aircraft was registered in Switzerland as HB-AAM.
-The Shorts 360 has a good safety record as a commuter aircraft.
+The Short 360 has a good safety record as a commuter aircraft.
 The aircraft had 7,138 flying hours.
 It was equipped with two engines from Pratt & Whitney Canada and two propellers from Hartzell Propeller.

 Flight

 The aircraft took off from Tripoli International Airport at 09:29 UTC with two flight crew, one cabin crew and 38 passengers to Marsa Brega, a city known for its oil refinery.
 The aircraft was leased from Avisto Air Service, a firm based in Zürich, Switzerland, which focused on aircraft maintenance and repair, to Sirte Oil Company.
 The crew had noticed a fuel imbalance prior to the flight, making a log entry and cross-feeding fuel before the flight.
 The aircraft started its descent at 11:25 UTC.
 At 11:36 UTC the left engine flamed out.
 The Captain then told the First Officer: "We just had an engine failure".
 The First Officer then stated that the oil pressure decreased.
 The Captain then ordered the first officer to raise the landing gear and flaps, then asked him to confirm if they just had an engine failure.
 He later ordered to shut down the engine: